 Dr. Barbara Cantalupo, Associate Professor of English

-Dr. Cantalupo's research interests are two-told: women writers and 19th century American authors, especially Edgar Allan Poe.
-She is founding and current editor of The Edgar Allan Poe Review and author of three edited books on American literature: Emma Wolf's Short Stories in The Smart Set (AMS Press, 2009), Other Things Being Equal by Emma Wolf (Wayne State UP, 2002), and with Richard Kopley, Prospects for the Study of American Literature (II) (AMS Press, 2009).
-She has published articles on 19th century American authors Nathaniel Hawthorne, Herman Melville, Edgar A. Poe, Emma Wolf, Thomas Holley Chivers, Mordecai Noah as well as articles on 20th century American authors and artists including Tillie Olsen, Ray Federman, Karen Finley, and Yvonne Rainer.
-She is currently working on a book-length manuscript on Poe and the visual arts.
+Dr. Cantalupo's research interests are two-told: women writers and 19th-century American authors, especially Edgar Allan Poe.
+She is founding and current editor of The Edgar Allan Poe Review (now published by Penn State University Press) and author of three edited books on American literature: Emma Wolf's Short Stories in The Smart Set (AMS Press, 2009), Other Things Being Equal by Emma Wolf (Wayne State University Press, 2002), and with Richard Kopley, Prospects for the Study of American Literature, Vol. 2 (AMS Press, 2009).
+Her monograph, Poe and the Visual Arts, will be published by The Pennsylvania State University Press in 2014.
+She has published articles on 19th-century American authors Nathaniel Hawthorne, Herman Melville, Edgar Allan Poe, Emma Wolf, Thomas Holley Chivers, Mordecai Noah as well as articles on 20th-century American authors and artists including Tillie Olsen, Ray Federman, Karen Finley, and Yvonne Rainer.
+She is currently working on a critical biography of Emma Wolf (1865-1932).

 Dr. Margaret Christian, Associate Professor of English

 Dr. Christian’s work on early modern English poetry and religious rhetoric involves thinking about sixteenth-century sermons and liturgy as dramatic texts.
 She is also interested in how people read the Bible during the early modern period—and what that reveals about how they understood allegorical poetry.